mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-4-Day1AtCoredge.md

 I have learned some basics about the Github like how to make repository and how to make changes in the github repo,etc.

----
-layout: post
-title: Day 2 At Coredge as a linux admin trainee
-date: 2024-6-4
----

 It's day two as a Linux Admin Trainee at Coredge, feeling good!
 I have some answers of the questions asked by Satya like